 It doesn’t sacrifice everything to nail the level’s feel, though, as the constant bassline is once again used as a brilliant tool to keep the feeling of speed.
 In a level with so much variety like Ice Cap Zone, it’s nice to have a track that stays relatively consistent to tie the whole thing together, keeping you going with a beautiful melody as it does so.

 Best Version: Sonic CD (US Version)

 You want slightly outdated 90s pop?
 This is basically all you could ever want of it rolled into one song.
 It’s got a synth melody that’s just outdated enough to feel charming to modern ears, a beat that’s basic enough that it doesn’t distract from all of the other wonderous stuff going on in the song, and the lyrics, oh lord, the lyrics, I’ll eat all of that right up.

-I know that the Japanese version of the soundtrack is far superior when it comes to, well, every other song in the game, but I’d say the whole endeavour was worth it just for this.
-It’s very much a ‘not for everybody’ kind of track, but it plays right into my hands for a track that just won’t leave my head, and I just can’t bring myself to have even a mild dislike for it.
+I know that the Japanese version of the soundtrack is far superior when it comes to, well, every other song in the game, but I’d say the whole US endeavour was worth it just for this.
+It’s very much a ‘not for everybody’ kind of track, but it plays right into my hands for a track that wouldn’t feel out of place at Eurovision, and I just can’t bring myself to have even a mild dislike for it.
 It’s stupidly catchy, and the lyrics are dumb enough to make me smile on every listen.
 Lines like “If your strong, you can fly” which make absolutely zero sense still fill me with that inspirational pump that I need before racing through a Sonic game.